-Audits of services or arrangements are completed quarterly where possible by the Corporate Health and Safety Officer.
-In addition, quarterly inspections of all council corporate workplaces are completed by Designated Officers or responsible persons.
-An action plan is then produced and handed to the relevant managers.
-Reports on audits and inspections are presented at the health and safety committee and within the annual and half yearly health and safety report presented at SMT.
+All procedures are audited on an annual basis by the Health and Safety Officer.
+In addition, they also carry out a quarterly audit of all council premises.
+An action plan is then produced and handed to the Manager for that building/area.
+Reports on all audits are presented at the health and safety committee.